-- 520 connections with the solar wind parameters and the plasma domains in Earth's magnetosphere, as well as on their internal processes.
+- 660 connections with the solar wind parameters and the plasma domains in Earth's magnetosphere, as well as on their internal processes.
 The AE are present during all hours of the day.
-The number of electrojets, their internal current structure, and the interconnection with the individual magnetospheric plasma domains depends both on the activity level and on the MLT position of the observation (Feldstein et al., 2006).
-Therefore, we consider below the results of the Hall current observations - 525 of the CHAMP satellite separately for each of the following four MLT sectors: daytime, nighttime, evening, and morning hours.

-Figures 4-7 consider the MLat positions (left columns) and current densitites I (right columns) during the moments of extreme values of current density in dependence on the SYM/H, ASYM/H, AL, and IndN indices.
+Based on magnetometer data of the IMAGE and EISCAT networks, Feldstein et al. (1997) showed that the electrojets shift equatorward during the main phase of strong magnetic storms.
+For DST~ -300 nT, the EE in the evening and the WE in the nighttime and early morning hours shifts to ~ 54°-~ 55°. - 665 The number of electrojets, their internal current structure, and the interconnection with the individual magnetospheric plasma domains depends both on the activity level and on the MLT position of the observation (Feldstein et al., 2006).
+Therefore, we consider below the results of the Hall current observations of the CHAMP satellite separately for each of the following four MLT sectors: daytime, nighttime, evening, and morning hours. - 670 Figures 4-7 consider the MLat positions (left columns) and current densitites I (right columns) during the moments of extreme values of current density strength in dependence on the SYM/H SymH, ASYM/H AsyH, AL, and IndN indices.
 As in Fig. 3a, data points of electrojets with an eastward direction are indicated by red colour and those with westward direction by blue colour.

-Table 3 provides the correlation coefficients r, the coefficients A and B of the linear regression equations of the type X = A + B Y, which were obtained by the least-squares method with correlation coefficients r > 0.46, and the mean-square deviation σ from the regression line.
+Table 3 provides the correlation coefficients r, the coefficients A and B of the linear regression 675 equations of the type X = A + B \ Y, which were obtained by the least-squares method with correlation coefficients r > 0.46, and the mean-square deviation $\sigma$ from the regression line.